-The name of the pupil's doctor

-Emergency contact details

-Gender

-Preferred name

-Position in family

-Ethnic origin although this is sensitive personal data under the Data Protection Act 1998, the Department for Education require statistics about ethnicity

-Language of home (if other than English)

-Religion although this is sensitive personal data under the Data Protection Act 1998, the School must collect this data in order to be able to deliver education in line with pupils' differing faiths and so as not to breach equality legislation

-Any allergies or other medical conditions although this is sensitive personal data, the School requires this data in order

-that it is important for the School to be to be able to administer medication or in the case of medical emergencies
+The name of the pupil's doctor Emergency contact details Gender Preferred name Position in family Ethnic origin although this is sensitive personal data under the Data Protection Act 1998, the Department for Education require statistics about ethnicity Language of home (if other than English) Religion although this is sensitive personal data under the Data Protection Act 1998, the School must collect this data in order to be able to deliver education in line with pupils' differing faiths and so as not to breach equality legislation Any allergies or other medical conditions that it is important for the School to be aware of although this is sensitive personal data, the School requires this data in order to be able to administer medication or in the case of medical emergencies Names of parents and/or guardians with home address and telephone number (and any additional relevant carers and their relationship to the child) Name of the school, admission number and the date of admission and the date of leaving.
+Any other agency involvement e.g. speech and language therapist, paediatrician Nationality This information is necessary for the School to comply with the government's Country of Birth school census

-aware of

-Names of parents and/or guardians with

-home address and telephone number

-(and any additional relevant carers and

-their relationship to the child)

-Name of the school, admission number

-and the date of admission and the date

-of leaving.

-Any other agency involvement e.g.

-speech and language therapist,

-paediatrician

-Nationality This information is necessary for the School to comply with the government's

-Country of Birth school census